World Geodetic System: Definition

 The WGS 84 meridian of zero longitude is the IERS Reference Meridian, 5.3 arc seconds or 102 m east of the Greenwich meridian at the latitude of the Royal Observatory.
-(This is related to the fact that the local gravity field at Greenwich does not point exactly through the Earth's center of mass, but rather "misses west" of the center of mass by about 102 meters.)
+(This is related to the fact that the perpendicular to the local equipotential surface of the gravity field at Greenwich does not point exactly through the Earth's center of mass, but rather "misses west" of the center of mass by about 102 meters.)
 The longitude positions on WGS 84 agree with those on the older North American Datum 1927 at roughly 85° longitude west, in the east-central United States.